zopyx/print-css-rocks/lessons/lesson-typography/README.rst

-This test shows the usage of the :first-letter pseudo selector
+This test shows the usage of the :first-letter and :first-line pseudo selectors.